sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 Lastly, at scale.
-I want to talk about the project I've been for the past year.
-The most unique part of this talk is the fact that at a certain scale, things become complicated.
-You'll see what I mean by that.
+I want to talk about the project I've been on for the past year.
+The most unique part of this talk is the scale.
+The size of the setup that I want to show makes it different.
+What works at a smaller scale doesn't quite work when things get bigger.

 ---